Tank Daniels

-Torrance "Tank" Daniels (born December 27, 1981) is a former professional American football linebacker who is currently a football Coach at Don Bosco Prep in Ramsey, New Jersey.
+Torrance "Tank" Daniels (born December 27, 1981) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2006.
-He currently resides in New Jersey and is married to Melinda Daniels (formally Ginnotti) where they have 2 children, Tank Rocco and Michael Jesse James Daniels.

 Daniels has also played for the New York Giants, Jacksonville Jaguars, and Hartford Colonials.
 He earned a Super Bowl ring with the Giants in XLII against the New England Patriots.
+After his playing career, he became a football coach at Don Bosco Prep in Ramsey, New Jersey.

-Early years
+Early life

 Daniels was an All-State performer in football as a quarterback during his sophomore and junior seasons and as a wide receiver as a senior.
 He earned All-State honors in baseball as a shortstop, in basketball as a power forward, and in track competing in the hurdles, sprint relays, and long jump.

 College career

-He was a two-time All-America honoree, compiled 237 tackles, 34.0 TFL, 17.5 sacks, and 7 interceptions in his career at Harding University.
+He was a two-time All-American honoree, compiled 237 tackles, 34.0 TFL, 17.5 sacks, and 7 interceptions in his career at Harding University.
 He earned Associated Press Little All-America honors as a senior.
 As a freshman, Daniels had 30 tackles, 4.5 for loss, 2.5 sacks, and an interception.
 He had his best overall season as a sophomore, finishing with 69 tackles, 13.5 for loss, seven sacks, two picks, and four forced fumbles.
 Daniels continued his standout play in 2004, posting 64 tackles, six for a loss and 3.5 sacks and a career high four interceptions on the season.
 He concluded his career with a career high 74 tackles, 10 for loss, 4.5 sacks, and four forced fumbles.
 The four-year starter was twice named All-American, forced 10 fumbles during his career, and averaged 26 yards per interception return.

 Professional career

 First stint with Philadelphia Eagles

-After being undrafted in the 2006 NFL Draft, Daniels signed with the Philadelphia Eagles where he was on the practice squad.
+After being undrafted in the 2006 NFL draft, Daniels signed with the Philadelphia Eagles where he was on the practice squad.
 The Eagles signed Daniels from their practice squad after placing quarterback Donovan McNabb on the injured reserve list.
 He made his NFL debut on November 26, 2006, with the Eagles against the Indianapolis Colts, almost forcing a fumble on his first play with a tackle.
 He ended up playing in 6 total games during the 2006 season and registered 5 total tackles.
 He was waived by the Eagles at the beginning of the 2007 season.